Cave to Cave Cycling: Journey of One Million Years

 Cycling Distance: 39 Km

 We begin by visiting an archaeological site in Orce, where hominid remains over a million years old were found.
-Then, we continue to Galera, exploring the ancient city of Tútugi (circa 5th century BC) and its modern interpretation center.
-We’ll also visit the Castellón Alto site, an Argaric settlement with a history spanning millennia.
+Then, we continue to Galera, exploring the ancient city of Tutugu (circa 5th century BC) and its modern interpretation center.
+We’ll also visit the Castillion Alto Site, an Argaric settlement with a history spanning millennia.

-Before reaching Huéscar, we’ll detour to see the unique geological paleosemites formations.
-The day concludes in Huéscar, where we’ll visit the Main Church, a historic site reminiscent of Toledo’s cathedral.
+Before reaching Heuscar, we’ll detour to see the unique geological Paleosemites formations.
+The day concludes in Heusca, where we’ll visit the Main Church, a historic site reminiscent of Toledo’s cathedral.

 Cycling Distance: 40 Km

-On the final leg of your journey, enjoy a scenic 40 km ride from Huéscar to Castril, where the stunning landscapes of Granada continue to impress.
-Explore the charming village of Castril, renowned for its natural beauty and historic sites.
-After soaking in the tranquility of the area, you’ll return to Granada, reflecting on your adventure and the diverse experiences of the Altiplano region.
+On the final leg of your journey, embark on a scenic 40 km ride from Huéscar to Castril, where the breathtaking landscapes of Granada continue to captivate.
+Wander through the charming village of Castril, celebrated for its natural beauty and historic sites.
+After soaking in the peaceful surroundings, return to Granada and reflect on your adventure, relishing the diverse experiences of the Altiplano region.

-As we bid you farewell, we thank you for exploring Andalusia with us.
-Though the journey ends here, the memories will stay with you.
+As we say farewell, we extend our heartfelt thanks for exploring Andalusia with us.
+While this journey comes to a close, the memories will remain with you.
 We look forward to welcoming you on another adventure in the future.
-Safe travels and may your journeys continue!
+Safe travels, and may your journeys continue to inspire!

 Exclusions